 How much better could she play if she could “let it go” TODAY?

-But “changing your attitude” is NOT just matter of “flipping a switch,” especially if getting down and being hard on yourself has been your “default” for a while.
+But, perhaps you already know, “changing your attitude” is NOT just matter of “flipping a switch,” especially if getting down and being hard on yourself has been your “default” for a while.